Skip to main content

 Not necessarily.
 The parties may enter into a Binding Financial Agreement and avoid the cost of filing with the court.
 However, if a party does not comply with the Agreement, then the matter will need to be dealt with before the Court.

 The Court only considers what is in the best interests of the children, it does not consider what you or your ex-partner ‘want’.
 Generally speaking, unless there is family violence involved, it is in a child’s best interests to have a meaningful relationship with both parents.
 This doesn’t always mean equal time, it can look like a lot of different things, depending on the circumstances of the family.
 Remember, wherever possible, it’s better to try to come to an arrangement with your ex-partner without a Court intervening.
-Parenting is a lifelong endeavour, and you will need to co-parent with your ex-partner long into the future.
+Parenting is a lifelong endeavourand you will need to co-parent with your ex-partner long into the future.
 It’s always better if you both get a say in the arrangements, and not someone who isn’t known to you making decisions about your children.

 If you are in danger, you should always call ‘000’.
 If you are not in imminent danger, there are a range of services available that may assist.
 (DV Assist number here?)
 The Court can impose Orders on those they are satisfied have committed family violence to protect the parties impacted

 If things are amicable and youre able to come to an agreement with your former partner, a formal parenting arrangement may not be necessary.
 If you want to be able to rely on this agreement as binding, however, you will need a formal arrangement.
-Parenting plans can provide parents with some helpful guide rai
+Parenting plans can provide parents with some helpful guidance.

 Yes, if you have the consent of the other parent.
 If not, things can be more complicated and you might need to consider Court proceedings.
 It is important you obtain legal advice in these circumstances.